Hydramata/hydramata.github.com/_includes/vision.md

 	1. Works can reference external content.
 	1. Works can contain one or more files.
 		1. Files of any type can be uploaded to Hydramata, associated with a work, and be downloaded by an end user.
-		1. Files can be uploaded from a User’s computer but will be limited to what can be accommodated by the native browser upload functionality (this has a practical limitation of around .5 Gb)
+		1. Files can be uploaded from a user’s computer but will be limited to what can be accommodated by the native browser upload functionality (this has a practical limitation of around .5 GB)
 		1. Uploading large files (well over 1 GB) will not be possible via the web interface.
 Ingesting large files can be accommodated by a sys admin.
 		1. A work can have more than one file uploaded to it at once.
 		1. Files in cloud services will be able to be transferred to Hydramata.